Rule of Thirds: The Definitive Guide & Examples

 Many design softwares offer plugins and extensions specifically for grid systems and composition, such as "GuideGuide" for Photoshop and "Grid Guide" for Sketch, which enable designers to create and align designs based on the rule of thirds.

-Online grid generators such as "Gridulator" and "Gridpak" allow designers to generate custom grid systems, including the rule of thirds, and download them for use in their design projects.
+Online grid generators such as "Gridulator" and "Gridpak" let designers generate custom grid systems, including the rule of thirds—and download them to use in their design projects.

-Physical grid paper and printable templates with the rule of thirds grid are ideal for sketching and initial wireframing before designers transition to digital design software.
+Physical grid paper and printable templates with the rule of thirds grid are ideal for sketching and initial wireframing before designers move on to digital design software.

 There are mobile apps specifically for applying the rule of thirds to photographs that smartphone users take.
 These apps overlay the grid on the camera viewfinder, helping photographers align their shots according to the rule.